MV10/monkey-hi-hat/unreleased_changes.md

 ### MHH TODO

-* Eyecandy - pin the buffer in `AudioTexture.GenerateTexture`
-* Eyecandy - change `AudioTexture.GenerateTexture` to use `GL.TexSubImage2D` and init just once
 * Syncrhonize primary viz clock when an FX is loaded (crossfade loads new copy)
 * Add mhh.conf path for saving screenshots (default to user's Desktop if no path is provided)
 * HTTP texture retrieval and caching support for textures (incl. preload, refresh, etc.)